mzabrisk/MechaCar_Statistical_Analysis/README.md

 ![](https://github.com/mzabrisk/MechaCar_Statistical_Analysis/blob/8fd8af1682035397463e24ad362ae621c395a2d5/images/lot2_t_test.png)

 Running a t-test using lot 2 as the sample against the population mean of 1500 PSI, the p-value is 0.6072.
-With significantce threshold of 0.05, we can conclude that there is no difference between the sample PSI and the popultaion PSI.
+With significance threshold of 0.05, we can conclude that there is no difference between the sample PSI and the popultaion PSI.

 ### T-test for lot 3:

 ![](https://github.com/mzabrisk/MechaCar_Statistical_Analysis/blob/8fd8af1682035397463e24ad362ae621c395a2d5/images/lot3_t_test.png)

 Running a t-test using lot 3 as the sample against the population mean of 1500 PSI, the p-value is 0.04168.
-With significantce threshold of 0.05, we can conclude that there is a difference between the sample PSI and the popultaion PSI.
+With significance threshold of 0.05, we can conclude that there is a difference between the sample PSI and the popultaion PSI.

 ## Study Design: MechaCar vs Competition

-#QUESTIONS FROM THE CHALLENGE
+For our study, we are most concerned with fuel efficiency, and how our car performs against our competition.
+We will be testing both city and highway fuel efficiency, measured in miles per gallon (MPG).

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+**Null Hypothesis 1:** There is no difference in city fuel efficiency between our car and the competition.

-In your description, address the following questions:
+**Alternative Hypothesis 1:** There is a difference in city fuel efficience between our car and the competition.

-What metric or metrics are you going to test?
+**Null Hypothesis 2:** There is no difference in highway fuel efficiency between our car and the competition.

-What is the null hypothesis or alternative hypothesis?
+**Alternative Hypothesis 2:** There is a difference in highway fuel efficience between our car and the competition.

-What statistical test would you use to test the hypothesis?
-And why?
+To test each null hypothesis we would use a two-sampled t-test.
+The two-sample t-test will tell us whether or not there is a statistical difference between a sample consisting of our cars' MPG, vs a sample consisting of our competitors cars' MPG.
+If we are comparing ourselves to many competitors, we would perform an ANOVA first to determine whether or not performing the t-tests is necessary.

-What data is needed to run the statistical test?
+To perform this study and run the statistical tests, we would need to collect MPG data on our cars and our competitors cars in both highway driving and city driving scenarios.
+More simply, we would collect miles driven and gallons consumed.
+The city cohort would exclusively drive on city streets, and the highway cohort would exclusively drive on highways.